Embird Embroidery Software

 Edit Mode

-Colors: Colors of nodes, lines, cursors, lettering controls, etc.
+Colors: Customize the appearance of nodes, lines, cursors, and lettering controls.

 Save